simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/verifytxoutproof.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.11.0*
+*Example from Bitcoin Cash Node 0.11.0*

 Verify a proof: